jakubkalinski0/jakubkalinski0/README.md

 - 🚀 Working on personal projects, including **a Multistage Morris with AI** which is being prepared for a scientific conference.

-- 🌲 In my spare time I enjoy woodworking!.
+- 🌲 In my spare time I enjoy woodworking!

 - 🏆 1st place winner at **SWM Hackathon 2025**, together with my team: